blakeblackshear/frigate/docs/docs/guides/getting_started.md

 ### Step 7: Complete config

 At this point you have a complete config with basic functionality.
+- View [common configuration examples](../configuration/index.md#common-configuration-examples) for a list of common configuration examples.
-You can see the [full config reference](../configuration/reference.md) for a complete list of configuration options.
+- View [full config reference](../configuration/reference.md) for a complete list of configuration options.

 ### Follow up